LorinRicker/wallowa/README.md

 **fixcopyright.rb** -- Updates copyright notice lines, like "Copyright (c) year-year" and/or "Copyright © year" to a year-range ending with either the current year or a specific year as given by the `--copyrightyear=YEAR` option.
 Either modifies the source file directly (default), or for the faint-of-heart, makes a `*.*.backup` copy if `--backup` is specified.

+**fspec.rb** -- A new (VMS-only) demo script which uses newly-SWIGged `DECC::from_vms` and `DECC::to_vms` DEC/VMS CRTL (C Runtime Library) routines to translate between VMS-style file specifications like `sys$sysdevice:[lricker.com]boottime.com` and *nix-style file paths like `/sys$sysdevice/lricker/com/boottime.com`.
+Useful for demo-&-learning, and for diagnosing some difficult-to-predict corner-cases.

 **how-big-is-smallest-bignum.rb** -- Determines (or discovers) the "boundary" between the largest Integer value and the smallest Bignum value on a given system/architecture, using a binary-search-like algorithm to detect the point at which the next Integer value becomes an actual Bignum value.
 This demonstration becomes irrelevant with Ruby versions from Ruby v2.4 and later, as classes FixNum and BigNum become obsolete, internalized and merged into class Integer.

 **how-big-is-smallest-bignum2.rb** -- An alternative approach to the same problem (above), this one contributed by Andrew Grimm on http://stackoverflow.com/questions/535721/ruby-max-integer (6-Jan-2012).
 This demonstration also becomes irrelevant with Ruby versions from Ruby v2.4 and later, as classes FixNum and BigNum become obsolete, internalized and merged into class Integer.